software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Prepare some _sensible_ test data (no [lorem ipsum](https://www.lipsum.com/), "asd", or "foobar") for the Sprint Review.
 This means that you should add a few sensible quizzes using the application so that you can easily demonstrate the user stories.

-{: .warning }
+{: .highlight }

-> Make sure that everything mentioned in the exercises is pushed to the project's GitHub repository before the Sprint 1 deadline on {{site.sprint_1_deadline}}.
+> Make sure that you have pushed your work to the project's GitHub repository before the Sprint 1 deadline on {{site.sprint_1_deadline}}.